s56bouya/nishiki/readme.txt

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-All the photos used in the screenshot.png taken by myself, copyright 2017 s56bouya, distributed under the term of GPL. carp.jpg is taken by by myself, copyright 2017 s56bouya, distributed under the term of GPL.
+All the photos used in the screenshot.png taken by myself, copyright 2017 s56bouya, distributed under the term of GPL. carp.jpg is taken by myself, copyright 2017 s56bouya, distributed under the term of GPL.

 Nishiki WordPress Theme bundles the following third-party resources: